getodk/docs/src/collect-connect.rst

 Configure server from QR code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-When you first launch Collect, tap on :guilabel:`Configure with QR code`
+When you first launch Collect, tap on :guilabel:`Configure with QR code`.

 #.
 Position the QR code in the center of the camera field, under the red line.
 When the camera focuses on the code, it will beep and scan the code.